 It is a technique to validate the authenticity of any email message for detecting email spoofing.
 If an email is sent off by an organization with DKIM signature assigned on the mail, it denotes that the message is not a SPAM and the signing authority is directly responsible to it.

 Likewise ‘X-Original Arrival Time’, this field also comes under ‘X-headers’ that falls under the category of nonstandard headers.
-However, this might explores information about (ISP) Internet Service Provider, so investigators do not take this section lightly and thorough investigation is done considering all associated factors.
+However, this might explore information about (ISP) Internet Service Provider, so investigators do not take this section lightly during Hotmail email forensics investigation and

 However, in case, if the domain is not registered under that particular Mail Server, this value may display as ‘NONE’.
 And if the sender’s Mail Server fails to deliver message to the recipient, the value might return as ‘FAIL’.

 This is referred to as the detailed analysis of Server logs as well as the delivered email messages.
-The emails purged from senders or recipients specially those that are hard to recover at the same; can be requested from Hotmail Server or Internet Service Provider (ISP) as the replica is stored by them for each delivered email message.
+The emails purged from senders or recipients e

 Thereafter, the logs can be analyzed for tracking the original address of the sender computer.
-Here, the limitation is that the replica for email logs and the messages are maintained by the Server for stipulated period of time and this might proved to be an obstacle for the forensic investigators.
+Here, the limitation is that the replica for email logs and the messages are maintained by the Server for stipulated period of time and this might proved to be an obstacle for the investigators during Hotmail forensics.